Mental Stimulation for Dogs

 What is mental stimulation?
 Mental stimulation for dogs is as important as physical stimulation.
 It is a very helpful way to help burn your dog’s excess energy.
 Dogs who are under-stimulated are more often the ones that show undesirable and bad behaviors like excessive chewing, aggressiveness, excessive barking since they will need to do something to burn off excess energy.

 With more pet parents currently working at home during these times, mental stimulation for dogs becomes more important to be added in day-to-day activities.
-In this article, we have come up with a few tips and tricks on how you can keep your fur-baby mentally stimulated – which will result in them being happier and healthier.
+In this article, we have come up with a few tips and tricks on mental stimulation activities for dogs and ways to mentally stimulate your dog.
+Learn how you can keep your dog mentally stimulated – which will result in them being happier and healthier.

 Important contributors to your dog’s mental stimulation include socialization, playtimes, leisure activities, and even as simple as during meal times!